animeshshastry/quadx_software/README.md

 ### Made for self-calibration, system-identification and gust rejection demonstration.
 Tested on Teensy 4.0

-A user-friendly software designed for testing advanced control and estimation algorithms without the headache of modifying PX4, Ardupilot, Betaflight or other firmwares.
+A user-friendly software designed for testing advanced control and estimation algorithms.
+Relieves the headache of modifying PX4, Ardupilot, Betaflight or other firmwares.
 It uses C++ templates and matrix class, through which standard operators are overridden and used naturally in algebraic expressions, which results in simplistic Matlab-type syntaxes.
-Though, currently the code is dirty and more cleaning is needed.
-Microcontroller version of Eigen is also present in the libraries with UKF and sq-UKF implementations.
+But, currently the code is dirty and more cleaning is needed.
+Microcontroller version of Eigen is also present in the libraries with unscented Kalman filter (UKF) and square-root unscented Kalman filter (sq-UKF) implementations.

 This software is in experimental release state and is currently being built and tested on a quadcopter / quadrotor.
-To use SE(3) controller, VIO data input through rosserial is required.
+To use the geometric SE(3) controller, VIO data input through rosserial is required.
 More documentation on this is coming soon.

 To use this software follow these 4 easy steps:
 1. Clone this repository in your Arduino folder.